mobizt/ESP-Signer/README.md

 See [How to Create Service Account Private Key](#how-to-create-service-account-private-key) below.

 This library supports ESP8266 and ESP32 MCU from Espressif.

+Supports ethernet in ESP32 using LAN8720, TLK110 and IP101 Ethernet modules and ESP8266 using ENC28J60, W5100 and W5500 Ethernet modules.

 ## Tested Devices